extend-commerce/docs/quick-order/Quick_Order.md

 1. **Enable Quick Order:**  Check this box to activate the Quick Order feature on your store.
 By default, this option is enabled.
 If you uncheck it, the following settings will be disabled.

-2. **Choose Product Table for Quick Order**

-* Click **Create Product Table** to navigate to the Product Table Settings page and set up a new table&#x20;
+2. **Choose Product Table for Quick Order**: Click **Create Product Table** to navigate to the Product Table Settings page and set up a new table&#x20;

-* If you’ve previously created product tables, they will appear in a dropdown menu where you can select which table(s) to display in the Quick Order

-1. **Setting Up Product Table for Quick Order**

-* Once on the Product Table Settings page, you can customize your product table through the following tabs:
+3. **Setting Up Product Table for Quick Order:** Once on the Product Table Settings page, you can customize your product table through the following tabs:

-&#x20;      **General Settings**
+* **General Settings**

 * **Table Name**: Provide a name for your product table.